warmcat/libwebsockets/READMEs/README.lwsws.md

 @section lwswsvgd Running lwsws under valgrind

-You can just run lwsws under galgrind as usual and get valid results.
+You can just run lwsws under valgrind as usual and get valid results.
 However the results / analysis part of valgrind runs after the plugins have removed themselves, this means valgrind backtraces into plugin code is opaque, without source-level info because the dynamic library is gone.